bottlerocket-os/bottlerocket/variants/README.md

 container instance in AWS.
 It also includes the required packages to configure containers to leverage NVIDIA GPUs and is FIPS-enabled.

+### aws-mantle-1: limited support

+The [aws-mantle-1](aws-mantle-1/Cargo.toml) variant is a minimal Bottlerocket build.
+Unlike other AWS variants, it does not run a container orchestrator agent.

+This variant is intended for use by AWS Bedrock's Mantle API and may make breaking changes without warning.
+If you need a fully supported variant, use one of the Kubernetes or Amazon ECS variants instead.

+### aws-mantle-1-fips: limited support

+The [aws-mantle-1-fips](aws-mantle-1-fips/Cargo.toml) variant is a minimal Bottlerocket build.
+Unlike other AWS variants, it does not run a container orchestrator agent.
+It is FIPS enabled.

+This variant is intended for use by AWS Bedrock's Mantle API and may make breaking changes without warning.
+If you need a fully supported variant, use one of the Kubernetes or Amazon ECS variants instead.

+### aws-mantle-1-nvidia: limited support

+The [aws-mantle-1-nvidia](aws-mantle-1-nvidia/Cargo.toml) variant is a minimal Bottlerocket build.
+Unlike other AWS variants, it does not run a container orchestrator agent.

+This variant is intended for use by AWS Bedrock's Mantle API and may make breaking changes without warning.
+If you need a fully supported variant, use one of the Kubernetes or Amazon ECS variants instead.

+It also includes the required packages to configure containers to leverage NVIDIA GPUs.

+### aws-mantle-1-nvidia-fips: limited support

+The [aws-mantle-1-nvidia-fips](aws-mantle-1-nvidia-fips/Cargo.toml) variant is a minimal Bottlerocket build.
+Unlike other AWS variants, it does not run a container orchestrator agent.

+This variant is intended for use by AWS Bedrock's Mantle API and may make breaking changes without warning.
+If you need a fully supported variant, use one of the Kubernetes or Amazon ECS variants instead.

+It also includes the required packages to configure containers to leverage NVIDIA GPUs and is FIPS-enabled.

 ### aws-dev: AWS development build

 The [aws-dev](aws-dev/Cargo.toml) variant has useful packages for local development of the OS.